Skip to content

 def parts = str.split(", ")

-You can use the tokenize method to split a string into a list and access specific parts by index.
+The tokenize method splits a string into a list, allowing access to specific parts via indices.

 groovy